olivaresf/amazingcloudkit/README.md

 3. Save the record

 Smaller, but annoying issues:
-- Welcome to await hell.
+- Welcome to closure hell.
 - Databases are _always_ available, so you can execute queries against them.
 Meaning, if the user is logged out, they can still attempt to write to their private database which will fail.
 - The public database is available read-only always but write access is only enabled for logged users.
 - You cannot create custom zones in the public database.